On the Road Summer 2021 Days 2 & 3 Mark Twain & Nebraska

 dogs barking.
 Good heavens, was it scraping against trees now?
 A brutal sound.
 People were

-of course, shouting.
 I didn't want to picture what was going on over there.
-When I had passed
+When I had passed through, the campsites

-through, the campsites had all been full.
-Was someone trying to squeeze other into their site?
+had all been full.
+Was someone trying to squeeze into someone else’s site?
+Did they seek

 settle on my site because the adjacent my site one was reserved for the day before and tonight